 - What to start doing?
 Are there activities or broader strategies you or members of your team want to develop and implement?
 What are the action steps and resources required?
 Who will be accountable?

-To ensure a fruitful dialogue over the course of the session, it will be important to consider whether your team has what Harvard Business school professor Amy Edmondson calls psychological safety; a group culture that creates a “sense of confidence that the team will not embarrass, reject or punish someone for speaking up.”
+To ensure a fruitful dialogue over the course of the strategic planning process, it will be important to consider whether your team has what Harvard Business school professor Amy Edmondson calls psychological safety; a group culture that creates a “sense of confidence that the team will not embarrass, reject or punish someone for speaking up.”
 Google has done significant research demonstrating that psychological safety is a key differentiator in the success of teams.
 You want to be sure you have created a space conducive to constructive dialogue.

-We believe that engaging employees in the planning process will help drive results in your business.
+We believe that engaging employees in the strategic planning process will help drive results in your business.
 Engagement will foster greater communication and connection across your team over the long term by connecting employees to business objectives and the difference you make in your client’s lives.